Revocable Living Trust Attorney in Springfield, MO

 How Does a Revocable Living Trust Avoid Probate?

-One of the main reasons that a revocable living trust is created is for probate avoidance.
+One of the main reasons that a revocable trust is created is for probate avoidance.
 If a person passes away and still has assets or property titled into their own name, it becomes necessary to involve the probate court, because these assets are “stuck” in that deceased person’s name.
 A revocable living trust can be created in order to totally bypass the probate court process and ensure that nothing is still titled in your name after you die.
-If you set up a revocable living trust and correctly title assets in the name of that revocable living trust, those assets won’t still be owned by you after you die.
+If you set up a revocable trust and correctly title assets in the name of that revocable living trust, those assets won’t still be owned by you after you die.
 Instead, the assets will be owned by the trust upon your death.

 To give a simple example, imagine a single man who owns a home, a car, and a bank account.
 All three assets are titled into his name only.
 Tomorrow he passes away.
 The day after his death, all three assets are still titled into his name.
 At this point, a dead man owns a home, a car, and a bank account.
 Another way to think about this is that these three assets are “stuck” in the name of this deceased man.
 The assets will stay stuck that way forever until someone with an interest in the assets (such as an heir or family member) comes forward and takes action with the probate court.
 During the probate process, the items will become “unstuck” from the name of the deceased and into the name(s) of the legal heirs.

-A revocable living trust avoids this whole process.
+A living trust avoids this whole process.
 Let’s take another look at the example above with the single man and his three assets.
-Instead of owning these items in his own name, let’s say the man comes to the Piatchek Law Firm office and sets up a revocable living trust.
+Instead of owning these items in his own name, let’s say the man comes to our firm and sets up a revocable living trust.
 The trust states that the man is in charge of the trust as long as he is alive.
 It also states who will be in charge of the trust in the event of his incapacity or death.
 Finally, it states how the assets will be managed if the man dies or becomes incapacitated, and it also names his beneficiaries.
 After his death, because he did not own his assets (the trust owned them), the items will not have to go through probate.
 However, in order for this to work properly, his assets must be correctly titled into the name of the trust, which is commonly referred to as “funding the trust.”

 Funding a Revocable Living Trust: Transferring Assets